-Next time you wrap your fingers around a warm mug, pick up a grocery bag, or scoop up some water to wash your face, thank your wonderful hands.
+Next time you wrap your fingers around a coffee mug, pick up a grocery bag, or scoop up some water to wash your face, thank your wonderful hands.
 Since we use our hands for nearly everything, we often take these anatomical blessings for granted.

 Unless, of course, you have arthritis or an injury– then your hands may be painful, swollen, and stiff, especially in the morning.
 They may ache and simple things like picking up a key, holding a jar, and chopping food may be difficult.